tweag/python-monorepo-example/2017-11-01-streaming-and-foldl.md

 upon the world with <span class="tooltip" title="Yes, of course Haskell would be one-eyed.
 And he'd have a list of like 200 awe-inspiring nicknames, like 'The Monadbringer' or 'The Father of all things pure', but that's another story.">an eye</span> full of wisdom.
 And in his hand, the mighty Haskell would wield the Spear of Lazy Lists, which is said to have the power to tackle each and every problem the world might have to face.
 And to honour him, we would code and abstract everything with lazy lists.
-For millenia would lists be used to map, filter, separate, merge, group, <span class="tooltip" title="Full cosmogony in the religion of Haskell is left as an exercise to the reader.">and so forth</span>.*
+For millennia would lists be used to map, filter, separate, merge, group, <span class="tooltip" title="Full cosmogony in the religion of Haskell is left as an exercise to the reader.">and so forth</span>.*